SoftBank-backed PayPay valued at $12.7 billion in Nasdaq debut as shares jump

 March 12 : PayPay's shares opened roughly 19 per cent above their offer price in a widely anticipated Nasdaq debut on Thursday, valuing the Japanese payments app at $12.7 billion and giving a much-needed boost to the new listings market.

-The SoftBank-backed's company stock opened at $19, compared with the $16 offer price.
+The SoftBank-backed company's stock opened at $19, compared with the $16 offer price.
 PayPay and an investment fund controlled by the SoftBank Group sold about 55 million American Depositary Shares below the marketed range of $17 to $20 to raise roughly $880 million.

 PayPay pushed ahead with the offering despite the conflict in the Middle East roiling global markets and weighing on risk sentiment.